petercombs/dicty/README.md

 the Snakefile to find files based on name assuming that it's relatively sanely named, but ymmv...

-From there, it should be straightforward to simply use `snakemake` in the simplest possible way, i.e.:
+After downloading prerequisite files, it should be straightforward to simply use `snakemake` in the simplest possible way, i.e.:

 ```
 snakemake --use-conda all